C5T/Current/design-doc.md

 By default, the listener starts at the beginning of a stream and never stops.

-As for the starting enrty for the listener, there are ways to start the listener from a specific point in the past, specifically, from an entry with certain index, or from an entry with certain order key.
+As for the starting entry for the listener, there are ways to start the listener from a specific point in the past, specifically, from an entry with certain index, or from an entry with certain order key.
 The former is used for stream replication, the latter is used for TailProduce jobs, where the producer guarantees that its state at certain "time == order key" is agnostic with respect to how many entries preceeding this order key minus a fixed, specified time window width.

 As for the end of the listener, it is possible to request the listener to terminate automatically after certain number of entries have been scanned or after certain order key has been reached.
 On top of that, the listener itself can choose to stop itself when certain criteria has been met.
 Since listeners are independent, the termination criteria does not have to be consistent, even within the very same listener.

-Implementation-wise, listening to a stream spawns a dedicated thread. (`TODO(dkorolev): The design enforces the users to be "good citizens", and not spawn listeners in large quantities, however, in certain cases one thread per listener might not be the most efficient approach.
-I should document it in a bit more detail.`).
+#### Operation

-Being run in dedicated threads, listeners never interfere with each other and with the publisher.
+A dedicated thread is spawn per listener.
+Being run in separate threads, listeners never interfere with each other and with the publisher.
 It is legit for a very slow listener to run in parallel with the one that is expected to always be caught up with the most recently added entires.

-A per-entry handler of a listener has the means to tell how far "behind" on a stream it is, both index-wise and order-key-wise.
-This is important for serving guarantees: for example, when a listener is responsible for serving external requests, the common design is to notify its master or load balancer that it is healthy as it is caught up and that it still is in the "replay log" mode.
+Generally, listeners start by processing entries from the past.
+In this mode, the listener never waits, as the next entry is ready to be processed as soon as the processing of the previous one is done.

+Once processing of the entries from the past is done, the thread that runs the listener waits until new entries appear.
+New entries are then processed immediately as they are published.

+The former is called **log replay**, and the listener is considered to be **behind** in this mode.
+The latter listener is said to be **up to date** or **caught up**.

+The natural order of things for the listener is to start in "behind" mode and eventually get "caught up".
+Note that, however, it is not impossible for the listener to change its state from "caught up" back to "behind", if it turns out that its processing rate became slower that the rate at which new entries are being added to the stream.

+#### Batch Mode

+Listeners for batch-mode processing jobs are agnostic as to whether they are behind or caught up.

+#### Real-Time Mode

+In more sophisticated cases, the code powered by new data coming via a listener may wish to have its in-memory state exposed in a asynchronous way.

+Recommended solutions in the order of preference are;

+1. Push incoming requests into another stream and have the listener operate on the join of these two streams.
+2. Push both stream inputs and incoming requests into a message queue, where they will be interleaved.
+3. Old-school mutexes, which might be beneficial in cases where many input entries do not alter the state and read-write locking is faster.

 ### Publishing

 While publishing, entries should come in increasing order of order keys.

+##### Acquisition

-By design, a `Publish()` operation is not thread-safe, and it is advised to acquire stream's publisher within a specific thread that does the publishing.
+By design, a `Publish()` operation is not thread-safe.
+To remove room for error, stream's **publisher** has to be acquired.
+Each stream has only one publisher to acquire; an attempt to acquire the publisher twice results in a run-time error.

-Implementation-wise, within KnowSheet, this thread would almost always be an HTTP server, a consumer of an in-memory message queue, a listener of another stream or a producer of a TailProduce job.
-All of the above are single-threaded by design, and they respect the order of calls.
+##### Stream Deletion

-Streams are hardly deleted: in most production systems, if a stream is created it persists for the lifetime of the binary.
+Streams are hardly deleted.
+In most production systems, if a stream is created it persists for the lifetime of the binary.

 With that in mind, however, it is possible to shutdown a stream without terminating the binary.
-The shutdown operation is designed to be as safe as possible: implementation-wise, it will wait for all pending calls to currently active listeners, as well as signal the acquired publisher to terminate.
+The shutdown operation is designed to be as safe as possible: it waits for all pending calls to currently active listeners, as well as signal the acquired publisher to terminate.
 Only after all the handles have been released, the stream will be destructed.

+Implementation details:
+* Within KnowSheet (outside TailProduce), the listening thread would almost always be an HTTP server, a consumer of an in-memory message queue, a listener of another stream or a producer of a TailProduce job.
+All of the above are single-threaded by design, and they respect the order of calls.
+* The waiting part of stream destruction happens in the destructor of the instance of the stream.

 ## Replication

-From data integrity standpoint, each stream is assigned an **authority**: A binary, running, usually a dedicated machine, that is responsible to reporting the current up-to-date status of the stream.
+From data integrity standpoint, each stream is assigned an **authority**: a binary, running, usually on a dedicated machine, that is responsible for reporting the current up-to-date status of the stream.

 Sherlock uses master-slave replication.
 Replication logic is to indefinitely listen to the entries from the index that is the first one not yet published into the local copy of the stream.